pathofwasd/PathOfWasd/README.md

 ## 📝 Notes

-- This app is *not affiliated with or endorsed by Grinding Gear Games*.
+- ⚠️ **Not affiliated with or endorsed by Grinding Gear Games.**

-- Use at your own risk.
-It does not modify game files or memory, but as with any overlay tool and tool that semi does automated clicks, caution is advised.
+- ⚙️ **Use at your own risk.**
+  This app does **not** modify game files or memory, but like any overlay or tool that performs semi-automated clicks, caution is advised.

+- 🧪 **Limited Testing:**
-- I have not had a lot of time to test this, so if you do weird things or try to break the app, it will likely break.
+  I haven’t had much time to test this.
+If you do weird things or try to break the app, it will probably break.

+- 🧼 **Code Quality & Open Source Plans:**
-- Yes I will open source eventually.
-The code is just a mess and rushed.
-I did do lots of refactoring, but need to do more.
-It was my first WPF app.
+  I’ll open-source the project eventually.
+The code is a rushed mess — it’s my first WPF app.
+I’ve done a lot of refactoring, but there’s more to do.

+- 📨 **Want the code early?**
-- If you really really want the source code and I don't have it up yet and it's been a while (in the case I have no time and this starts to slip), then message me on discord and I will just ago ahead and add the source code.
+  If I haven’t uploaded it yet and it’s been a while, feel free to message me on Discord.
+I’ll release it manually if needed.

-- Another reason I don't want to add the source code immediately is just in the case that GGG just really hates this app and wants it gone, then I can remove the repo and they can sig detect current builds.
-Doubt this will be necessary or happen.
-But I got a lot of hate for this app idea by POE players lol..
-So use at your own risk
+- 🔒 **Why the delay on source release?**
+  Just in case GGG ends up disliking the app and asks for a takedown, I can remove the repo and reduce the chance of signature detection on current builds.
+  (This is probably unlikely, but I’ve already received a lot of hate from some PoE players — so again, **use at your own risk**.)

+- 🤷 **Not revolutionary tech:**
-- Also.. this is not some revolutionary app, it was a bit of a PITA, but honestly not too bad to make..
-So someone else will just make a different version if this becomes a popular wanted feature or application.
-Hopefully that will make GGG fine with this..
+  It was a bit of a pain to make, but not too bad.
+If the idea becomes popular, someone else will likely create their own version — which might help keep GGG more relaxed about this.

+- 🐛 **If it blows up and bugs pile up...**
+  I might not have time to fix everything.
+If that happens, I’ll just open-source it.
+Screw it — lol.

+- 🎮 **Controller Support Idea:**
+  I’d *love* for someone to take this concept and make it work for controllers.
+My code could help, but it needs to be cleaned up first to be usable by a community.

+- ❓ **Need Help?**
-- Some settings may not be self explainitory, if you have questions, message me on discord, I will try to find time to post a tutorital this weekend.
-I have lots of work.
-Enjoy!
+  Some settings might not be self-explanatory.
+If you're confused, message me on Discord.
+I’ll try to post a full tutorial this weekend — I just have a lot of work.

----
+  **Enjoy!**

 ## 💡 Future Plans